alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 store it somewhere,
 then take another a few years later with another telescope and check if they are the same.
-It would take a very clever computer to maintain all the relevant information of the Universe so that both pictures are mostly the same, except for the occasional supernovae.
+It would take a very clever computer to maintain all the relevant information of the Universe so that both pictures are coherent with all physical laws: they should be mostly the same, except for the moving of the stars inside and the occasional supernovae.

+Then there's the whole plot gap that it is impossible to use humans as batteries: we will always consume more energy than we generate, also a consequence of the Second Law by the way.
+But let's keep to the simulation aspects of the movie.

-Another argument against such a simulation is that it is impossible to do a perfectly coherent simulation: the simulated laws of Physics are always short of the real deal.
+Another argument against such a simulation is that it is impossible to do a perfectly coherent simulation: any simulated laws of Physics are always short of the real deal.
 One example is anisotropy:
 if we measure the laws of movement in all directions we should be able to tell how the building blocks are aligned, that is, where the axes of coordinates are.

-Then there's the whole plot gap that it is impossible to use humans as batteries: we will always consume more energy than we produce, also a consequence of the Second Law by the way.
-But let's keep to the simulation aspects of the movie.
+Some researchers have indeed looked for clues of such a simulation, finding none.

+But the Matrix argument falls short of the Simulation Hypothesis: we are not simulating a complete Universe with people in it, but instead we need a bunch of living human bodies to plug them in the Matrix.

 ## Why a Simulation?